uunniiblog/linux-vn-manager-lvnm/README.md

             - Post launch script: bash script to be executed when the game is detected to be closed.
 Do note that if the launcher is closed by this point it won't execute the script.
 In Gaming Mode this won't be executed if you force exit the game through Steam interface instead of closing the game naturally (Will try to fix at some point).
             - Vndb release images: Search for a game in the vndb database, it will pull all images found in the game cover and releases.
 Can choose a vertical cover and a horizontal layout to be used with Steam shortcuts.
             - SteamGridDB images: Search for a game name in the SteamGrid database, will fetch all grids and heroes images so can also select a vertical cover and horizontal layout from here.
 Requires your own api key https://www.steamgriddb.com/profile/preferences/api to be added in the settings tab.
-    - Edit game: Click one game from the list to show current data to edit.
+    - **Edit game**: Click one game from the list to show current data to edit.
 Same fields.
 Can also Start game from there.
-    - Run in prefix: Run a game in a prefix without adding an entry, maybe useful to run some installers quickly.
+    - **Run in prefix**: Run a game in a prefix without adding an entry, maybe useful to run some installers quickly.
 Environment variables will be gotten from global ones at settings.
-    - Search: Filter games by name.
+    - **Search**: Filter games by name.
-    - Sort By: sort by name, prefix, last played, or total playtime.
+    - **Sort By**: sort by name, prefix, last played, or total playtime.
-    - Game list
+    - **Game list**
         - Can double click an entry to instantly run the game.
         - Can right click an entry to show some extra options as run game, browse files, show logs, duplicate, etc.
         - Three colums: